September 15, 2016

-I look back on my quadrennial plan from the past four years and I am thrilled that we have accomplished a great deal!
+As I reflect back through the last four years, I have noticed that we have accomplished a great deal!
 Many of our goals have been accomplished since 2012.
 We just saw an Olympic games that had tremendous performances as well as great story lines.
 As you might have also heard through those exciting nights, the average swimmer on that team was in their early 20’s.
 This echoes our STAR Swimming belief that we must always look out for the swimmer’s best interest when we set up seasonal and quadrennial plans.
-With the Olympics held as our most prestigious meet, serious clubs and might I add the most successful, begin a new four year cycle in club planning following every Olympic Games.
-When one realizes that out of all the swimmers training in American swimming, only 52 earn the right to represent this country and it is no wonder that it takes four years to understand the education and commitment in obtaining such a goal.
-With that being said, STAR Swiming had 5 swimmers qualify and compete at the 2016 Olympic Trials.
+With the Olympics held as our most prestigious meet, the most successful clubs begin a new four year cycle in club planning following every Olympic Games.
+When one realizes that out of all the swimmers training in American swimming, only 52 earn the right to represent this country, it is no wonder that it takes four years to understand the education and commitment in obtaining such a goal.
+With that being said, STAR Swimming had 2 swimmers qualify and compete at the 2016 Olympic Trials.
 That gives us 7 swimmers in the last two Olympic Trials.
 When you consider that only .02% of all competitive swimmers will actually qualify for the meet, STAR has over achieved in this area and it is all because of the environment these swimmers have come up through the years of being on STAR Swimming.

 Our last 4 years!

-Since September 2008, our program has committed itself to becoming one of the best swim teams in New York as well as the country.
+Since September 2012, our program has continued to commit itself to being one of the best swim teams in New York as well as the country.
 Our identity has been established as one of excellence.
 Our Red coaches work primarily with the teaching of strokes and teach drills that are consistent with getting them ready to succeed at the Blue level.
-Our Blue coaches have done a fine job of getting our swimmers feeling comfortable in competitive environments and our Senior Prep coaches have taught our swimmers how to compete with excitement as well as humility.
-At the Senior level, our swimmers compete against many of the best swimmers from around the country and do extremely well.
-We have brought stability and pride back to our program which has enabled us to think brighter.
+Our Blue coaches have done a great job of getting our swimmers feeling comfortable in competitive environments and our Senior Prep coaches have taught our swimmers how to compete with excitement as well as humility.
+At the Senior level, our swimmers compete against many of the best swimmers from around the country and do very well.
+We bring stability and pride to our program which enables us to think brighter.

 We have coaches that are in place that are committed to the future of all our swimmers in and out of the water.
 Our coaches have taught the swimmers and parents over this time that you can be successful no matter what level you reach as long as you set goals.
 This has been done and done well.
-Personally, my goal is to develop a competitive base through which opportunity exists for EVERY swimmer to gain national exposure if he or she wants to.
+Personally, my goal is to develop a competitive base through which opportunity exists for EVERY swimmer to reach their fullest potential if he or she wants to.

 Four years later, we have surpassed most of what I had originally planned and I am very grateful to all those that have helped STAR get there.
-Our swimmers are motivated more now then they were four years ago.
-We have a plan to continually increase our membership which will enable us to continue to be a strong factor in the Niagara LSC as well as the country.
+Our swimmers are motivated more now than they were four years ago.
+We have an aggressive plan to continually increase our membership which will enable us to continue to be a strong factor in the Niagara LSC as well as the country.

 We have a staff that continues to strive for excellence.
-We have swimmers that compete locally, regionally, and nationally.
-We now have had six straight years of swimmers achieving the USA National Championships (The highest level of competition in the country) and eight straight years of swimmers achieving the Junior National standard (the 2nd highest level of competition in the country).
+We have swimmers that compete locally, regionally, nationally and internationally.
+We have had so many of our swimmers continually qualify for higher levels of competition.
 This is a strength of STAR Swimming that we are very proud of.
 We have placed almost every senior swimmer in a collegiate swim program and many have gone on and received scholarships.
 Our board of volunteers is working hard to clear the way for even a greater opportunity for STAR over the next four years and beyond.

 Our mission statement: To empower swimmers to become champions, both in and out of the water--dreams, dedication and excellence throughout a lifetime.